ErrorTzy/writings/papers/WS_Draft.md

 In other words, the problem with any denial of *de se* essentialism is this: It not only yields strange results, but it leads to different results in qualitatively identical scenarios.
 In any situation where Perry produces a rational action, we can always construct a case where everything is qualitatively identical for Perry.
 But in this case, the content of the *de re* belief is, accidentally, about someone else.
 If action depends on *de re* content, then the same intention would accidentally produce different unexpected results.
 But I have clarified earlier that this is not rational action because it lacks minimal means-end coherence.

-### Positive Corollary on causation and fundamentality
+### Positive Corollaries on causation and fundamentality

-Now, we have provided two direct corollary of the Principle of Sanity, one on causation and another on personal identity.
-These two corollaries are purely negative: it tells us what we *cannot* adopt.
-But the Principle of Sanity can also achieve positive results.
-If the Principle of Sanity entails that $P$, then $P$ must stay invariant across different theories.
-Any attempt to vary the meaning of $P$ would violate The Principle of Sanity.
+So far, I've illustrated two direct corollaries of the Principle of Sanity on causation and personal identity.
+These are *negative* conclusions, telling us which theories we _cannot_ adopt.
+However, the principle can also yield *positive* results.

+Here's the basic idea: If the Principle of Sanity entails a metaphysical conclusion that $P$, then $P$ becomes an invariable part for any metaphysical theory we can coherently adopt.
+Any attempt to vary $P$ semantically would violate the Principle of Sanity and thus be impossible for us to adopt.

-Let me clarify further.
-As I said, the Principle of Sanity itself may vary, based on different interpretations of "rational agency".
-And it would lead to different entailment.
-But this would not challenge my point.
-Once the Principle of Sanity is fixed, the set of $P$ that are entailed by the principle is also fixed.
+To clarify, as I said, the Principle of Sanity itself can vary depending on the interpretation of "rational agency."
+This, however, doesn't weaken my argument.
+Once an interpretation of "rational agency" is fixed, so too is the set of $P$s that the principle requires us to accept.

+Immediately a question arises here.
+The Principle of Sanity is a meta-theoretical constraint.
+Why should an object-level theory has to adopt the content of the meta-level theory.

+The answer is, we have to notice an important fact that is always ignored: Surprisingly, we are part of the world.
+We are not mysterious entities roaming outside the world.
+If the Principle of Sanity entails a fact about *us*, and we are objectively a part of the world, then the Principle of Sanity entails a fact about the world.
+On the other hand, the object-level metaphysical theory aims to provide a complete description of the world.
+Therefore, it must account for the creatures in it, including us.
+Therefore, any true and complete metaphysics must include truths about its own theorists.
+A fact about our cognitive limitations (a meta-level constraint) is also an objective fact about a component of reality (us), and must therefore be reflected in any adequate object-level theory.

+A theory of metaphysics is supp

 Direct consequence of the Sanity Principle: Cannot eliminate first person and causation